 Once the band saw cut through all around the base of transparent plastic bulb exterior, we were able to free its internals for a closer look.
 Surprisingly, the circuit boards connect to each other and to the base with tiny spring-loaded connectors rather than a direct soldered joint.
 One hypothesis is the bulb was not only designed for humid environments, it was designed to sustain vibration as well.
 Another hypothesis was that humid environments also imply a larger temperature swing, where spring-loaded connectors can accommodate thermal expansion/contraction better than soldered joints.

 Here is the main board’s topside.
 Nothing appeared obviously damaged.
 The big electrolytic capacitor immediately drew our attention, as that is the type of component most likely to fail with age.
 However, the usual signs were absent.
 No leaking electrolyte, no bulging of the body, and no breakage in the top.
 With the help of our multi meter, we could tell the capacitor has neither failed open or failed short.
 We also measured its capacitance, which won’t be a reliable number as the capacitor is still installed on the board: we’d be measuring capacitance of the capacitor as well as the board it is installed on.
 But the number was roughly in the ballpark of the rating printed on its side, so it looks clear on all counts.

-Bottom side of the main showed no such obvious attention-getters.
+Bottom side of the main board showed no such obvious attention-getters.
 The small light colored surface mount component at the base might be a safety fuse, and it tested OK for continuity.